 I hope everyone is doing well!

-Laurel, forgive me for interrupting, but aren’t there more than nine beautiful blog posts?
+Laurel, forgive me for interrupting, but aren’t there more than 15 beautiful blog posts?

 Thank you, well, yes, I think so.
-Although, I do cringe now and then when I read some older posts.
+Although, I do occasionally cringe when I read some older posts.
 Like, did I really say that?
 Or, why did I post that image?
-What I thought was pretty fantastic eight or nine years ago, I would be embarrassed to put out today.
-In fact, I’ve gone back to the beginning and cleaned up some of the not-so-beautiful blog posts or redirected them to the blog page or another post.
+What I thought was pretty fantastic 10 or 11 years ago, I would be embarrassed to put out today.

 John Singer Sargent, Lady Agnew of Lochnaw (1865 – 1932)